Federal government of the United States: Separate powers

 The House and Senate each have particular exclusive powers.
 For example, the Senate must approve (give "advice and consent" to) many important presidential appointments, including cabinet officers, federal judges (including nominees to the Supreme Court), department secretaries (heads of federal executive branch departments), U.S. military and naval officers, and ambassadors to foreign countries.
 All legislative bills for raising revenue must originate in the House of Representatives.
 The approval of both chambers is required to pass all legislation, which then may only become law by being signed by the president (or, if the president vetoes the bill, both houses of Congress then re-pass the bill, but by a two-thirds majority of each chamber, in which case the bill becomes law without the president's signature).
 The powers of Congress are limited to those enumerated in the Constitution; all other powers are reserved to the states and the people.

-The Constitution also includes the "Necessary and Proper Clause", which grants Congress the power to "make all laws which shall be necessary and proper for carrying into execution the foregoing powers".
+The Constitution also includes the Necessary and Proper Clause, which grants Congress the power to "make all laws which shall be necessary and proper for carrying into execution the foregoing powers".
 Members of the House and Senate are elected by first-past-the-post voting in every state except Louisiana and Georgia, which have runoffs, and Maine and Alaska, which use ranked-choice voting.

 Impeachment of federal officers

 Congress has the power to remove the president, federal judges, and other federal officers from office.
 The House of Representatives and Senate have separate roles in this process.
-The House must first vote to "impeach" the official.
+The House must first vote to impeach the official.
 Then, a trial is held in the Senate to decide whether the official should be removed from office.
-As of 2023, three presidents have been impeached by the House of Representatives: Andrew Johnson, Bill Clinton, and Donald Trump (twice).
+As of 2023, three presidents have been impeached: Andrew Johnson, Bill Clinton, and Donald Trump (twice).
 None of the three were removed from office following trial in the Senate.

 Congressional procedures

 Article I, Section 2, paragraph 2 of the U.S. Constitution gives each chamber the power to "determine the rules of its proceedings".
 From this provision were created congressional committees, which do the work of drafting legislation and conducting congressional investigations into national matters.
-The 108th Congress (2003–2005) had 19 standing committees in the House and 17 in the Senate, plus 4 joint permanent committees with members from both houses overseeing the Library of Congress, printing, taxation, and the economy.
+The 118th Congress (2023–2025) has 20 standing committees in the House and 19 in the Senate, plus 4 joint permanent committees with members from both houses overseeing the Library of Congress, printing, taxation, and the economy.
 In addition, each house may name special, or select, committees to study specific problems.
 Today, much of the congressional workload is borne by the subcommittees, of which there are around 150.